ma-schmidt/pyfantasy/README.rst

 	<Player: G    - John Gibson (G)>
 	<Player: BN   - Jonathan Bernier (G)>

 The most advanced feature of this package is certainly the possibility to compute the "optimal" lineup assignment.
-Using a maximum weighted matching algorithm, the method `start_active` creates the optimal assignment between your players and the available positions.
+Using a maximum weighted matching algorithm, the method :code:`start_active` creates the optimal assignment between your players and the available positions.
 It prioritizes healthy players that are playing on that day.
 Furthermore, it uses the average draft pick of a player to order between them if some players need to be benched.

 Unfortunately, the documentation is currently extremelly sparse and below any reasonable standards.
 Sorry.